-Communications and Reverse 911: The CPVFD utilizes 800MHz radio communications with local, county and state emergency organizations via the Pikes Peak Radio Communications Network (PPRCN) and has additional VHF radio communications equipment to be used as part of an organized wildfire suppression force, if needed.
+Communications and Reverse 911:

+The CPVFD utilizes 800MHz radio communications with local, county and state emergency organizations via the Pikes Peak Radio Communications Network (PPRCN) and has additional VHF radio communications equipment to be used as part of an organized wildfire suppression force, if needed.
 These radios are for official CPVFD use only and are authorized and controlled by the El Paso County Fire Dispatch Radio System.
 With the CPVFD in communication with official organizations, Crystal Park residents also require communications.
 There are three ways to ensure residents are in communication with response organizations and each other.
-Residents should ensure that they do not rely on any single method.
+Residents should ensure that they do not rely on any single method as each has limitations and constraints.

-Method One: Crystal Park residents are encouraged to ensure that their telephone numbers, including cell phone numbers, are up to date and registered with the Crystal Park Office.
+Method One: Crystal Park residents are encouraged to ensure that their telephone numbers, including cell phone numbers, are up to date and registered with the Crystal

+Park Office.
 The CPVFD maintains a copy of the Crystal Park Telephone Directory and may use these numbers to contact residents, as required.
 In the event that telephone lines are not operable, the next two methods may be used to contact residents.
+Please note: Colorado House Bill 1237 became effective January 1, 2013 and it does not permit HOA's to release member's telephone numbers and emails.
+As a result, the ability for the CPVFD to receive your telephone number from the HOA is constrained and we may not be able to call you.